eliselinc/AD2AT/README.md

 ## AD2AT-VIW: Visual Into Words

-Fine-grained annotation from the Visuals Into Words corpus, What Happens While film.
+Fine-grained annotation of the audio-described film *What Happens While* (Visuals Into Words corpus).
-All data is available on this repository.
+All the data is available in this repository.

 Access to the original VIW data:
 - https://webs.uab.cat/viw/corpus/